cgiannoula/distrib-system/README.md

 # distrib-system
 Distributed System Emulator for DHT

-This is a distributed system emulator for a Distributed Hash Table (DHT). <br />
+This is a distributed system emulator for a Distributed Hash Table (DHT).
 The DHT developed is a simplified version of Chord protocol.

 Databases, 9th semester <br />